Halifax Panthers: 1873–1939: early years

-Halifax were founding members of the breakaway Northern Rugby Football Union in 1895.
+Halifax were founding members of the breakaway Northern Rugby Football Union in 1895 when leading rugby clubs in Yorkshire and Lancashire left the Rugby Football Union over issues related to leglising payments to players and playing in competitive leagues.
 In 1896, Halifax lost out on winning the first ever Rugby Football League Championship by a single point, with Manningham becoming the inaugural champions.
 In 1902–03, they achieved the 'double' by winning the Challenge Cup and finishing top of Division One.
 They won the cup again the following season, and were the first ever Championship play-off winners in 1906–07.

 Halifax won their first Wembley Challenge Cup final in 1931, beating York F.C.
 22–8.
 An estimated 100,000 people lined the route to a civic reception at the town hall.

 Towards the end of the 1937 season, Streatham and Mitcham folded after just one full season in the league.
 The club had made a number of high-profile signings from the New Zealand All Blacks, including George Nēpia and Charles Smith, and these players now joined Halifax.

 In 1938, Halifax reached the semi-final of the Challenge Cup, after winning three replays in a row, before they were knocked out by Barrow at Fartown, Huddersfield in the dying seconds of the game.

 In 1939, Halifax became the last team to win the Challenge Cup final before the war.
 Favourites Salford were beaten 20–3 in front of a record 55,453 spectators.

+During the Second World War, Halifax reached the Challenge cup finals in 1941 and 1942, but lost both times to Leeds in matches held at Odsal.